 Animals with nasal discharge, laboured breathing or abnormal sounds, indicates smoke inhalation and respiratory burns.

 Affected sheep can develop lung abscesses and most die within a few days or weeks of being burnt.

 Genitalia, anus and udders

 Burns to the groin, udder, anus and vulva may take weeks to heal if a large area of skin is affected.
 Although not life threatening, they eventually heal, provided there is no secondary infection, and flies are kept away.

 Burns to the pizzle heal well, provided the swelling and scabs do not block the pizzle opening, preventing urination.

 Burns to the scrotum on rams also heal well, but sperm quality and hence fertility may be reduced for several months.

 The udders of ewes should be examined.
 Scar tissue can close the orifice of badly burned teats, but minor scabs will usually shed after a few weeks, leaving teats functional.
 Severe burns to the anus can cause faecal incontinence if sphincter muscles are damaged.

 The decision to destroy affected sheep should be made on animal welfare grounds.
 Allowing animals to suffer is unacceptable.

-Other factors to be taken into considerations when assessing and dealing with burnt sheep are:
+Other factors to be taken into consideration when assessing and dealing with burnt sheep are: